Evidence-Based Technology

 The Science Behind Our Metrics

-Every MindChat alert is anchored in peer-reviewed EEG literature curated by our Chief Neuroscientist.
+Every MindChat alert is anchored in peer-reviewed neuroscience literature curated by our Chief Neuroscientist.
 Here are the key biomarkers we track (see full reference list).

 Alpha (8-12 Hz)